truenas/middleware/docs/userguide/index.rst

 * The "IP Server" field has been added to :menuselection:`Services --> Dynamic DNS`.

-* Kernel iSCSI has replaced :command:`istgt`.
-This improves support for VMWare VAAI acceleration, adds support for Microsoft ODX acceleration and Windows 2012 clustering.

 * The "Enable TPC" field has been added to :menuselection:`Services --> iSCSI --> Extents --> Add Extent`.

 * :menuselection:`Services --> iSCSI --> Target Global Configuration` has been reduced to three configuration options used by kernel iSCSI.

 * The "Target Flags" and "Queue Depth" fields are now deprecated and have been removed from :menuselection:`Services --> iSCSI --> Targets --> Add Target`.

-* Support for Link Layer Discovery Protocol (LLDP) has been added.
-It allows network devices to advertise their identity, capabilities, and neighbors on an
-  Ethernet LAN.

 Known Issues
 ------------